 The Connect: North Korea Scholarship

-The University of Edinburgh is privileged to offer scholarships to support North Koreans to pursue postgraduate study in the UK, in partnership with Connect: North Korea.
+The University of Edinburgh is privileged to offer scholarships to support displaced North Koreans who are accepted on a full-time basis for a 12 month postgraduate programme of study in the UK, in partnership with Connect: North Korea.

 Connect: North Korea (CNK) is a UK-based organisation with a global aim – to enable every person who leaves North Korea to heal, grow, and live the life they choose.